daostack/alchemy-monorepo/README.md

   "unregisterOwner": true,
   // True if should use Universal Controller (default false).
   "useUController": false,
+  // True if should use the DAO Creator to deploy the DAO (default false).
+  "useDaoCreator": false,
   // List of addresses to mint initial tokens and reputation to "founders": [
     {